gluestack/gluestack-ui/README.md

 ## Installing `dank-style`

-To use gluestack/ui components, all you need to do is install the `dank-style` package and its peer dependencies:
+To use `dank-style`, all you need to do is install the `dank-style` package and its peer dependencies:

 ```sh